cavarres/physical-computing-final/README.md

 < include photos of your device >

 ### Evaluation / Reflection

+This project was an amazing experience for many reasons.
+Skill-wise, I learned how to use the CNC, how to use the laser cutters, how to saw, drill, clamp, glue etc. I learned how to use the Raspberry Pi, how to use a continuous servo (although some parts of this are still unclear), and how to use OpenCV to detect faces.
+I started exploring multiprocessign in Python (although some parts of this are still unclear).

+	*“...it's like this.
+Sometimes, when you've a very long street ahead of you, you think how terribly long it is and feel sure you'll never get it swept.
+And then you start to hurry.
+You work faster and faster and every time you look up there seems to be just as much left to sweep as before, and you try even harder, and you panic, and in the end you're out of breath and have to stop--and still the street stretches away in front of you.
+That's not the way to do it.

+	You must never think of the whole street at once, understand?
+You must only concentrate on the next step, the next breath, the next stroke of the broom, and the next, and the next.
+Nothing else.

+	That way you enjoy your work, which is important, because then you make a good job of it.
+And that's how it ought to be.

+	And all at once, before you know it, you find you've swept the whole street clean, bit by bit. what's more, you aren't out of breath.
+That's important, too...”* -Michael Ende, Momo

+But this project was also about the process, the process of learning, the patience, recovering from mistakes, and ultimately, dedicating the necessary time.

 < What is your own evaluation of your project?
 What did you learn through this project?
 What would you do differently in the future? >